Departmental Lecturer in German, Somerville College

 Stephen Parkinson retired in 2015, and retains a research interest in medieval Portuguese literature and Portuguese Linguistics.
 His post-retirement research project is the edition of the 13th-century collection of songs in praise of the Blessed Virgin Mary, the Cantigas de Santa Maria.
 He is Director of the Centre for the Study of the Cantigas de Santa Maria (http://csm.mml.ox.ac.uk) which has developed a web database on the sources and manuscript collections of the Cantigas.
 He was General Editor of The Year’s Work in Modern Language Studies from 1988 to 2015.
 He was one of the editors of the groundbreaking Companion to Portuguese Literature and Reading Literature in Portuguese.
-He is also involved in a research project (with Professor Aditi Lahiri) on Portuguese loanwords in Bengali.
+He was also involved in a research project (with Professor Aditi Lahiri) on Portuguese loanwords in Bengali.